siddhantvirus/list-to-csv/README.md

 This extension provides the following commands:

 * `list-to-csv.convert`: Convert the selected text to CSV format
-* `list-to-csv.convertToCommaLine`: Convert the selected text to a comma-separated line (with interactive options)
+* `list-to-csv.convertToCommaLine`: Convert the selected text to a comma-separated line (with options for SQL IN clause)
-* `list-to-csv.convertToCommaLineWithDefaults`: Convert the selected text using default line conversion settings
-* `list-to-csv.convertToCommaLineWithLastUsed`: Convert the selected text using the last used line conversion settings
 * `list-to-csv.openWebview`: Open the interactive WebView interface
 * `list-to-csv.openSettings`: Open the extension settings